IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 ## Item State

 The Bottom Navigation consists of items that support **Active**, Inactive and Disabled states.
-In Figma, the items are nested .Base components inside the main Bottom Navigation component.
-To make changes, you have to select one or more items and modify them through the properties panel.
-In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.  the  In a Bottom Navigation there is always one Active item, and an arbitrary number of Inactive and Disabled ones.
+In Figma, these items are nested .Base components inside the main Bottom Navigation component.
+To make changes, you have to select one or more items and modify their State through the Properties panel.
+In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.
+In a Bottom Navigation there is always one Active item, and an arbitrary number of Inactive and Disabled ones.

 <img class="responsive-img" src="../images/bottom-nav_item_state.png" srcset="../images/bottom-nav_item_state@2x.png 2x" />